 Now, it is time to come down to different types of Sentiment Analysis

-Sentiments could be of different types, so its Analysis.
-In this section, you will find the glimpse of different types that Sentiments—
+Sentiments could be of different types, so it’s Analysis.
+In this section, you will find a glimpse of the different types that Sentiments—

 Fine-Grained Sentiment Analysis

 Sometimes the level of the polarity of the opinion is so precise that instead of making about positive, negative, or neutral opinion, the user considers the categories like—Very Positive, Very Negative, Very Recommended or Not Recommended.
 This is referred to as fine-grained sentiment analysis, and can be mapped into a 5-star rating in a review- Very Positive- 5 Stars & Very Negative.

 Some systems also provide different flavors of polarity by identifying if the positive or negative sentiment is associated with a particular feeling, such as anger, sadness, love, or enthusiasm.

 This detection particularly aims to identify emotions like- Happiness, frustration, anger, sadness, and many alike in the category.
 Many emotion detection systems resort to lexicons (i.e lists of words and the emotions they convey) or complex machine learning algorithms.

 Unfortunately, there is one drawback of this particular type.
 People express their emotions in different ways and so do the lexicon items they use.
 Let’s understand with an explicit example.
 Shit & kill used to express both anger & happiness.
 This product is shit or this product is killing me can also express happiness like Your personality is killing me or what an epic shit.